Overnight Success (The Loud House): Plot

 Lincoln Loud is excited, as he finally managed to convince his parents (particularly his father) to let him have a sleepover with his best friend Clyde McBride, as they previously banned sleepovers in their house due to some previous incidents caused due to Lincoln's sisters Lynn, Leni, and Luna.
 Clyde soon arrives and is dropped off by both his dads, but as soon as Lincoln starts explaining their itinerary, Clyde soon attracts the attention of Lincoln's sisters Lisa, Lola, Lynn, Leni, Lori and Lana who quickly begin to take him to accomplish their own needs, much to Lincoln's annoyance and envy.

 Desperate to have a sleepover, Lincoln calls all of his other friends.
 However, they soon end up leaving due to Lincoln's sisters also taking them.
 Lincoln soon realizes that Clyde, due to being an only child, is the only one capable of putting up his sisters' antics.
-Lincoln then goes to Clyde's house and apologizes to what thinks it's him, only to discover back home that Clyde actually never left the house, as he fainted every time he watched Lincoln's oldest sister Lori, and that the thing in Clyde's bed was actually his stuffed animal, to whom Clyde's fathers put in his bed as a way of deal with the sleepover.
+Lincoln then goes to Clyde's house and apologizes to what thinks it's him, only to discover back home that Clyde actually never left the house, as he fainted every time he watched Lincoln's oldest sister Lori, and that the thing in Clyde's bed was actually his stuffed animals, to whom Clyde's fathers put in his bed as a way of deal with the sleepover.
 Lincoln apologizes to Clyde, and chooses to ignore the itinerary for the sleepover.
 As Lincoln, his sisters, and Clyde watch a movie, Clyde soon faints once again due to Lori's presence.

 Reception

 The episode's scene in which Howard and Harold are introduced was met with a highly positive response by several media.
 Dan Avery of NewNowNext was particularly pleased by the character's "casual and humorous introduction" as "a breath of fresh air".
 Similarly, Laura Bradley of Vanity Fair felt that the episode's "casual representation in children's programming" was "a milestone" and that "handles the topic [of same-sex marriage] in exactly the right way".
 De Elizabeth of Teen Vogue said that "[t]he best part is that the show doesn’t treat these characters any differently, or even introduce them with a heavy asterisk about their marital status".
 The scene was also met with a positive response on Twitter.
+One interracial married gay couple in particular with an African-American daughter who was a fan of the series read about the episode before it first aired, but did not inform their daughter because they intended to watch the episode with her.
+The daughter's immediate response to the reveal of Clyde's fathers was that his family closely resembled their family, and the family sent an e-mail to the episode's writer, Kevin Sullivan, informing him of their positive response to the episode, touching on how the series had accurately portrayed a family like theirs.